fatemehkarimi/theodore/theodore/README.md

 - Theodore does not ship emoji images; point `renderEmoji` to your own assets.
 - Emojis passed to `renderEmoji` and returned from your emoji picker are native characters (e.g., "😀").
 If your assets are named using unified codepoints (e.g., `1f600`), convert native to unified yourself and map to your asset paths however you prefer.
 The example uses a `nativeToUnified(emoji)` helper for illustration; Theodore only provides the native string.
 - Use the ref (`TheodoreHandle`) to programmatically insert emojis with `insertEmoji(native)`.
+- For correct copy/cut behavior: set the image `alt` attribute to the native emoji (e.g., `alt="😀"`).
+Browsers use an image's `alt` text when producing plain‑text clipboard data, so this ensures copying the editor content yields the emoji character.

 ### Props